-The organization's financial instruments include cash, a guaranteed investment certificate, amounts receivable, accounts payable and accrued liabilities.
+The organization's financial instruments include cash, amounts receivable, accounts payable and accrued liabilities.
 Amounts receivable, accounts payable and accrued liabilities are initially recorded at fair value and are subsequently recorded net of any provisions for impairment in value.
-The guaranteed investment certificate is recorded at cost plus accrued interest.

 3. RESTRICTED CASH